immense/Remotely/README.md

 * For Linux, you'll also need to restart the Remotely service in systemd after overwriting the files.
 * The only things that can't be overwritten are the database DB file (if using SQLite) and the `appsettings.Production.json`.
 These files should never exist in the publish output.

+## Branding
+Within the Account section, there is a tab for branding, which will apply to the quick support clients and Windows installer.

+However, the clients will need to have been built from source with the server URL hard-coded in the apps for them to be able to retrieve the branding info.

 ## Configuration
 The following settings are available in appsettings.json, under the ApplicationOptions section.